-After applying these two filters, we are left with c.1240 companies.
+After applying these two filters, we are left with just over 1,000 companies.
 We then apply the following criteria to identify the quality companies within this group:

 - Cash return on capital above the cost of capital in the last financial year. - Debt/equity less than 150%.
 We are looking for companies with strong balance sheets and so restrict the amount of leverage we target.